When and how to “celebrate” churn

 In the case of outcome-driven services, we think so.

-- As the world continues to embrace the subscription economy, more and more service-oriented business are adopting subscription models in an effort to develop stronger on-going relationships with customers.
+- As the world continues to embrace subscriptions, more and more businesses are adopting the subscription model in an effort to develop stronger on-going relationships with customers.

-- As a result, subscription businesses today have a clearer understanding of the outcomes their customers are hoping to achieve through subscriptions than ever before.
+- As a result, subscription businesses today have a clearer understanding of the outcomes their customers are hoping to achieve than ever before.

 When a service is designed to drive users toward a discrete outcome, and the outcome is achieved

-If a customer churns with a glowing recommendation of your business (e.g., high NPS, strongly positive reviews, intent to return as a customer should the problem the service solves arises again), then a business ought to celebrate.
+If a customer churns with a glowing recommendation of your business (e.g., positive reviews, intent to return as a customer should the problem the service solves arises again), then a business ought to celebrate.
 The product/service delivered the value it promised the customer!

 - Completion of a degree/discipline on an online learning platform (e.g., Pluralsight, Udacity, Codecademy)